raspiblitz/raspiblitz/FAQ.dev.md

   * `[min|fat]` = lean or fatpack (fatpack prepackages lots of apps already with the image)
   * `LASTCOMMITHASH` (optional) = security check & copy the latest commit hash of the branch you want to build (substring is ok)

+To directly write an image from the final `img.gz` file from the build laptop you need tu unzip the file first with `gunzip [imagefile.img.gz]` and then use the debian Image Writer.

 ### What is the process of creating a new RaspberryPi SD card image release manually?

 Checklist before making a SD card image release: